ObjRand/Cheems-OS/README.md

   Cheems OS By Yeeterboi4 And TV

   Cheems ROS (Not Out Yet!)
-By Yeeterboi4 and Toaster.png
+By Yeeterboi4

-# The Distros:

-  Cheems Arch (Cheems OS Distro) By Toaster.png

-  Cheems Distro Ver (Cheems OS Distro) By Toaster.png